 - salt & pepper

-While your lamb is in the oven, mix your lettuce, radishes, and cucumber in a bowl.
+- While the lamb is in the oven, mix your lettuce, radishes, and cucumber in a bowl.
 Squeeze with the juice of the lime.
 Drizzle 1-2 tbsp of olive oil, and season with salt and pepper.
 Toss to coat.